MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/6-test-your-iot-device.md

 To fully test our one refrigerated truck device, it helps to break down the testing into a number of discreet checks:

-1. The Node.js app connects to Azure IoT Central.
+1. The device app connects to Azure IoT Central.
 1. The telemetry functions send data on the specified interval, and that data is picked up correctly by IoT Central.
 1. The command to send the truck to a specified customer works as expected.
 1. The command to recall the truck works as expected.